atere21/printf/README.md

 # printf

 printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that Holberton School cohort 3 students have learned since starting the program on May 1, 2017.
+This project is an application of the C programming knowledge that Holberton School cohort 9 students have learned since starting the program.

 ## Prototype: int _printf(const char *, ...);